-The orchard, purchased in 2019, contains 20 hectares of SunGold kiwifruit, mostly grafted in 2019 and 2020 and 11.5 hectares of mature Yen Ben lemons.
+The orchard, purchased in 2019, contains 19.6 hectares of SunGold kiwifruit, mostly grafted in 2019 and 2020 as well as 11 hectares of mature Yen Ben lemons and 2.7 hectares of new Yen Ben lemon plantings.
 A small section of the kiwifruit (2 hectares) is mature.
-It is expected all vines will reach full maturity in 2024.
-Based on the expected as mature valuation as assessed by an independent valuer, the Manager considers that the orchard's value will increase by \$4.3m (excluding any general market driven increase in land values over that time).
-In addition, there is a plan to plant an additional 3 hectares of the property in lemons over the next 12- 18 months through to the end of 2023.
+It is expected all vines will reach full maturity in 2026.
+Based on the expected as mature valuation as assessed by an independent valuer, the Manager considers that the orchard's value will increase by \$2.4m from the most recent independent valuation (excluding any general market driven change in land values over that time).